Ketel Marte Preview, Player Props: Diamondbacks vs. Rockies

 Ketel Marte At The Plate

-- Marte leads Arizona with a slugging percentage of .475, fueled by 50 extra-base hits.
+- Marte has an OPS of .829, fueled by an OBP of .355 and a team-best slugging percentage of .475 this season.

-- Among qualifying hitters, he ranks 33rd in batting average, while his on-base percentage ranks 31st and he is 36th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 32nd, his on-base percentage ranks 31st, and he is 37th in the league in slugging.

-- In 35.2% of his games this year, Marte has picked up at least one RBI.
-In 17 of those games (13.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Marte has driven in a run in 45 games this year (35.2%), including 17 games with more than one RBI (13.3%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.